Cam and Dursley railway station

-Cam and Dursley railway station is a railway station serving the village of Cam and the town of Dursley in Gloucestershire, England.
+Cam and Dursley railway station is a railway station serving the large village of Cam and the market town of Dursley in Gloucestershire, England.
 It is located on the main Bristol-Birmingham line, between Yate and Gloucester, at a site close to where Coaley Junction railway station was situated from 1856 to 1965.

 The new station

 Following a campaign for the reopening of Coaley Junction, the new station called Cam and Dursley opened on 14 May 1994, about 380 m north of the original site, although full opening did not occur until 30 May 1994.
 The new station is unstaffed, and consists of two platforms, linked by a footbridge, a car park covered by CCTV and a bus stop with shelter.
 Passenger facilities consist of shelters with seats on both platforms and a ticket machine, with passenger help points installed in late 2010.

 Passenger services are provided by Great Western Railway on a largely hourly basis on the Bristol to Gloucester route.
 It is the nearest station to the town of Wotton-under-Edge, which is seven miles away.

 Bus services, operated by Stagecoach West, run infrequently to the station as of timetable changes in August 2021.
 The 65 service runs 5 services, 3 in the morning, 2 in the evening to provide links to Gloucester, via Stonehouse and to Stroud, via Dursley and Uley.

 Cam and Dursley Train Station, runs to a GWR timetable that links in with services towards Gloucester or towards Bristol.

 There is a rail user group for the station, Coaley Junction Action Committee (CoJAC), which, following the opening of the new station, continues as a group to press for improvements in the service.